yuzawa-san/onnxruntime-java/README.md

 Only those which are exposed in the C API are supported.
 If you wish to use another execution provider which is present in the C API, but not in any of the artifacts from the upstream project, you can choose to bring your own onnxruntime shared library to link against.

-## Versioning

-The version of the upstream project used will be reflected in the release notes.
-Semantic versioning is used.
-Major version will be bumped when this API or the underlying C API has backward incompatible changes.
-Upstream major version changes will typically be major version changes here.
-Minor version will be bumped for smaller, but compatible changes.
-Upstream minor version changes will typically be minor version changes here.

-The minimum native library version (e.g. `onnxruntime-cpu`) for the `onnxruntime` artifact will be stated in the release notes.